-This program provides year-round breast and gynecologic cancer education and services, including financial assistance for screening and diagnostic testing, for example, ultrasounds.
+This program provides year-round breast and gynecologic cancer education and services, including financial assistance for screening and diagnostic testing, for example, mammograms and ultrasounds.
 To find out more, contact Sherry DeWalt at 815.625.0400, ext.
 5716.

 We offer glucose screenings, cholesterol screenings and blood pressure screenings through this program.
 Contact Sherry DeWalt at 815.625.0400, ext.
 5716, to find out more.
 Or visit our calendar to find out when the next screenings are offered.
 We offer a yoga class for the community as well on Mondays at 5:15 p.m. at 2600 N. Locust St., Sterling.